Odes, 1.1

 sublimi feriam sidera vertice.

-Maecenas, sprung from regal ancestry, my bulwark and my pride, some delight in stirring up Olympic dust in a chariot, in avoiding the turning-post with their fiery wheels and in the victor’s noble palm.
-It lifts one man to the level of the Gods if the throng of fickle voters vie to exalt him through the triple course of public honours, another if he has stored in his own granary crops from the threshing-floors of Africa.
+Maecenas, sprung from regal ancestry, my bulwark and my pride, some delight in being covered in Olympic dust in a chariot, in avoiding the turning-post with their fiery wheels and in the victor’s noble palm.
+It lifts one man to the level of the Gods if the throng of fickle voters vie to exalt him through the triple course of public honours, another if he has stored in his own granary crops gathered from the threshing-floors of Africa.
 Even with offers generous as those of King Attalus, you will never divert a man who loves to till the fields of his fathers with the hoe into cleaving the Aegean, a frightened sailor in a ship of Cypriot timber.
 The merchant, when scared by the southerly battling the waters where Icarus fell, praises leisure and the fields of his home town, but soon he finds that he can’t do without money and refits his battered ships.
 Some don’t say no to cups of vintage Massic wine and taking time out of the working day, stretching themselves under the green arbutus, or by the gentle source of a sacred stream.
 Many get their pleasure from soldiering, the bugle mingling with the sound of the trumpet, and the wars that mothers loathe.
 The hunter forgets his sweet wife and stays out under the cold sky if a deer has been sighted by his faithful hounds, or a boar of the hill country has torn through his ring of nets.
 Me?
 The ivy garland, prize of learned poets’ brows, unites me with the Gods above; the cool grove and the nimble dances of nymphs with Satyrs set me apart from the crowd, if Euterpe does not stint the music of the pipes and Polyhymnia is prepared to tune the Lesbian lyre.
 Count me among the bards of lyric poetry, and I will bang my head upon the stars!

 `